This page gives information about the statistics in each page of the Justice Sector Datalab.

 The length of sentence or remand is based on the actual time spent in prison, not the court-imposed length.
 This excludes time served on remand.

 Corrections assesses each incoming prisoner and assigns them to a security classification so that they can be housed appropriately.
 Prisoners are classified according to the level of risk posed by that prisoner while inside or outside prison, including the risk that escape would pose to the public.
 Most categories are self-explanatory; 'Low-medium' means that a prisoner is classified as low risk inside the prison, but poses a higher external risk.
+From September 2015, remand prisoners were classified as 'Remand' or were 'Unclassified'.
+Prior to this, all remand prisoners were 'Unclassified'.
 For more information see the Security Classification page of the Prison Operations Manual (external link).

 If you have any comments, queries or suggestions for this site please contact us via email at: firstname.lastname@example.org.